-There are a number of ways that you can participate in the national Computer Security Day.
-Some of the ways include updating your antivirus software and make sure it is properly installed and runnings.
+There are several ways that you can participate in the national Computer Security Day.
+Some of the methods include updating your antivirus software and make sure it is properly installed and runnings.
 Consider changing your passwords and making sure they are strong passwords.
 Strong passwords will include capital and lowercase letters, numbers, symbols and will not use common words or phrases.
 If you have any unused programs, consider removing them from your computer.
-Make sure your work as well as your home wireless network is secured and if you have any important data, make sure it’s’ backed up either on the cloud or on an external hard drive.
+Make sure your work, as well as your home wireless network, is secured and if you have any critical data, make sure it's’ backed up either on the cloud or on an external hard drive.

-Another important way to take part in national Computer Security Day is to properly get rid of e-waste.
+Another essential way to take part in national Computer Security Day is to get rid of e-waste properly.
 Individuals and companies can often forget that old electronic devices, or e-waste, contain a large amount of identifying and personal information.
 Just because you delete these files does not mean the information will not be irretrievable.
-Instead, the information remains on the harddrive and can be found by someone who knows what they are doing.
-One way to make sure old information remains out of the wrong hands is to send e-waste to a third party electronic recycler who will properly dispose of your device.
+Instead, the data remains on the hard drive and can be found by someone who knows what they are doing.
+One way to make sure old information stays out of the wrong hands is to send e-waste to a third party electronic recycler who will adequately dispose of your device.
 The physical destruction of hard drives and other forms of e-waste can ensure that your information stays secure.